X-API-Key credential or browser session.

 Flow

-Use the web3 key routes documented in OpenAPI for wallet-managed key operations.
+Use the web3 account routes documented in OpenAPI when the confirmed wallet should receive an

 | Workflow | Default path |